-The problem according to Wainwright and Mann is that: “to many, market-based approaches seem like not only the best option but also the only option”.
-Therefore, a lack of emissions controls can be attributed not not to a lack of political will but rather a lack of political imagination.
+The problem according to Wainwright and Mann is that: “to many [people], market-based approaches seem like the best option and the only option”.
+Therefore, a lack of emissions controls can be attributed not to a lack of political will but rather a lack of political imagination.
 Much of the remainder of the book is dedicated to exactly this type of imagination excercise.
 They describe three political futures that create the conditions to “save” the planet:

 - A world where we rely on the markets to “save” us; Nations remain divided and we have ceded contol of the planet to “economic elites”.
 There is a heavy reliance on geoengineering.
 I think of this as the Elon Musk scenario.

 “The only possible enforcement mechanism for [international agreements] to work is to further concentrate power and resources in the hands of elites thus rendering us even more beholden to the political status quo”.

 A world where nation-based autonomy is ceded to a global goverment (or an alliance of 1-2 nations) with absolute power to enforce emissions reductions.
 This scenario “saves” us but the global government rules with an iron fist.